 If you ask 20 people what they think is the best rifle caliber for hunting deer, you'll likely get one of these three answers every time.

 I just so happen to be in the market for a new deer hunting rifle.
-We're now at the end of the second year of rifles being allowed for deer in my state, so by now, it's safe to say they aren't going anywhere.
+Now that rifles have been legal for deer hunting in my home state for a couple years now, it's probably safe to say they aren't going anywhere.

 Really, based on popularity, the best deer calibers come down to the .243 Winchester, the .270 Winchester, the .30-30 Winchester and the .308 Winchester.
 Yes, there are many other rounds that make the grade, but these four repeated over and over again for a variety of reasons.
 If you are in the market like me, start your search right here.